SpECTRE v2026.06.09.01

 CircularOrbit (CircularOrbit &&)=default

-CircularOrbit (double black_hole_mass, double black_hole_spin, double orbital_radius, int m_mode_number, std::optional< std::array< double, 4 > > hyperboloidal_slicing_transitions, bool impose_equatorial_symmetry)
+CircularOrbit (double black_hole_mass, double black_hole_spin, double orbital_radius, int m_mode_number, std::optional< std::array< double, 4 > > hyperboloidal_slicing_transitions, bool penetrating_horizon, bool impose_equatorial_symmetry)

 CircularOrbit (CkMigrateMessage *m)